AmityCo/VideoLiveChatWeb/README.md

 2. Create new SDK Instance with your API Key

 Before using the Chat SDK, you will need to create a new SDK instance with your API key (find it via the Admin Panel under setting).
+For YOUR_API_KEY show below, it should be in `.env` file and call through `precess.env` more info on [Vue environment variables](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables)
 ```
 import EkoClient from "eko-sdk";
 const apiKey = process.env.VUE_APP_APIKEY;
 const client = EkoClient.create({ apiKey: "YOUR_API_KEY" });
 ```
-Noted: YOUR_API_KEY should be in `.env` file and call through `precess.env`

 File: [src/store/index.js](./src/store/index.js)

 3. Register Session for your device via User ID